 There are three main factors that make electric scooters hazardous:

 Lack of training

 No training is provided to scooter operators.
 Inexperienced drivers place everyone around them at risk – especially those who are not used to being around scooters.

 Sidewalks are universally understood to be the safest areas for pedestrians, as they’re off-limits to cars, trucks, motorcycles and mopeds.
 Because they are electric, scooters are relatively quiet, and pedestrians often see them for the first time after they’ve zoomed by.
 One sudden move by either party could result in disaster.

 Late for school or work, scooter riders often navigate through busy sidewalks at unsafe speeds.
 Scooters are deceptively fast, with the ability to reach roughly 20 miles per hour.
 Speed becomes infinitely more dangerous when coupled with inexperienced drivers.

 Don’t go it alone.
 Retain an injury lawyer.

 Given the lack of specific legal guidelines for scooters, civil litigation is extremely tricky.
-If you or a loved one have been hurt in an accident involving a motor scooter, you need an injury law firm by your side that will sort through the myriad of red tape, then identify and pursue the responsible parties, while you focus on your recovery.
+If you or a loved one have been hurt in an accident involving a motor scooter in Fort Lauderdale or elsewhere in Broward County, you need a local injury attorney by your side who will sort through the myriad of red tape, then identify and pursue the responsible parties, while you focus on your recovery.